 Any future decision in regard to discontinuing on-site instruction at Riverside

-Christian School will be made based on the Washington County Health
+Christian School will be made based on the Clark County Health

 Department Public Health Directives and guidance from the Oregon Conference

 Absences due to illness will be recorded per the usual process.

 – Muscle or body aches